docsteveharris/dotfiles/README.md

 These are my dotfiles.
 They are a fork of the [webpro](https://github.com/webpro/dotfiles) dotfiles from Lars Kappert.

+A list of notable changes
+- Brewfile, Caskfile etc. are direct dumps from `brew dump`.
+They lose all the nice commenting and layout, but are easier to update and regenerate.
+- I added an equivalent Mac App Store file (MASfile)
+- Created a runonce.sh file for things like changing the shell on mac os

+TODO: fix runonce.sh implementation

+NB: Original README below
 ---

 It mainly targets macOS systems (should install on e.g. Ubuntu as well for many tools, config and aliases etc).